karmacoma/lisk-rake/README.md

 ### Bugs

-I have tested these commands on both Digital Ocean and GetClouder using Ubuntu 14.04 LTS droplets / containers.
+I have tested these commands on: Digital Ocean, GetClouder, Vultr and Wable using various Debian/Ubuntu based containers.
 Please let me know if you encounter any issues: karmacrypto@gmail.com.

 ### Changelog